Aaron98990/ways-of-the-game/misconduct.md

   - [Interfering with showing the card.](https://youtu.be/tv9SZ3ptOUk?feature=shared&t=135)
 - mobbing a match official - if three or more players are dissenting at the same time and at close distance to a match offical (mobbing) - send one of them off
   - [Writeup](/mobbing)
-- an abusive gesture made without touching another person (e.g. chasing after someone, middle finger, banging a fist into an open palm, deliberately revealing genitals or other private areas, [bras d'honneur](https://en.m.wikipedia.org/wiki/Bras_d%27honneur), staring someone done when inches from them)
+- an abusive gesture made without touching another person (e.g. chasing after someone, middle finger, banging a fist into an open palm, deliberately revealing genitals or other private areas, [bras d'honneur](https://en.m.wikipedia.org/wiki/Bras_d%27honneur))
-- Grabbing an someone's shirt and pulling them to your face is an abusive action.
+- Grabbing an someone's shirt and pulling them to your face
   - [Abusive action.](https://youtu.be/2ybxt6CusMc?feature=shared&t=1130)
-- Standing on top of a player on the ground
+- Standing on top of a player on the ground while staring them down
   - [Abusive action](https://youtu.be/CP5o_bPAYrg?feature=shared&t=1411)
-- includes physical actions towards another person that doesn't involve excessive force.
-This includes deliberately pulling an opponent's pants down.

 ### **Language**